SolderedElectronics/Inkplate-10-hardware/README.md

 # Inkplate-10-hardware

+Placeholder repository.

-Open Source Hardware (OSH) files for e-paper display Inkplate 10.
+This repository will hold Open Source Hardware (OSH) files for e-paper display Inkplate 10 as soon as they are ready.